Alright – so today we’ve got the honor of introducing you to Ester Budek. We think you’ll enjoy our conversation, we’ve shared it below.

 Ester , so good to have you with us today.
 We’ve always been impressed with folks who have a very clear sense of purpose and so maybe we can jump right in and talk about how you found your purpose?

-My purpose is to be a lighthouse for others lost in their own storms.
-To remind them that pain is not a life sentence—it’s an invitation.
+And that is why I do this work today.
+To be a lighthouse for others who feel lost in their storms.
+To remind them that pain is not a prison—it’s a portal.
+It’s not a life sentence—it’s an invitation.
 To rise.
-To remember.
-To return home to yourself.
+To awaken.
+To come home to yourself.

 I’m in the early chapters of a new, deeply intentional life.
 Just a few months ago, I finalized my divorce after years of emotional and psychological abuse, and in January of this year, I stepped out publicly for the first time—launching my social media presence and sharing my voice.